-I have purchased a permanent home for the school and from January 2019-March 2019 we will be doing lots of renovation work on the house to create a great new space of learning.
+I have purchased a permanent home for my school and from January 2019-March 2019 we will be doing lots of renovation work on the house to create a great new space of learning.
 I will be a bit limited in what I can do since I'll be pretty occupied with my baby (who was born in June), and I'd like to host a Workawayer who can 1) mostly help around the house (looking after my children, cooking, tidying) and 2) sometimes help my co-teachers set up the new classrooms, and decorate our new space.
 Therefore, individuals who are great with young kids is a must and someone with creative and artistic talents is greatly appreciated.
 We use several different materials, such as soil paint, fabric, paper and natural materials.
 I really need someone who is creative and can work independently to make our new learning spaces awesome!

 This position can be filled by a short-term Workawayer, but even so, I prefer to host someone for at least 3 months.